Is Canada’s amazing house price boom coming to an end?

 However, there are significant regional variations:

-- House prices are also expected to decline by 1.9% in Newfoundland and by 0.3% in Alberta.
+- House prices are also expected to increase modestly by 3% in New Brunswick, 2.9% in Quebec, by 2.4% in Nova Scotia and by 1.6% in Prince Edward Island.

 By property type: